rakesh-malviya/blog/_posts/2017-09-02-3-neural-networks-part-2-activation-functions-and-differentiation.md

 ## Activation functions

 A neural network is a network of artificial neurons connected to each other in a specific way.
 Job of neural network is to learn from given data.
-The prediction function that neural network must learn can be non-linear.
-Activation function in artificial neurons helps the neural network to learn non-linear prediction function.
+The prediction function that neural network must learn can be highly non-linear.
+Activation functions for artificial neurons are chosen to capture underlying non-liearity.

 Linear prediction             |  Non-linear prediction<sup>[1](#references)</sup>
 :-------------------------:|:-------------------------:
 ![]({{site.baseurl}}/assets/img/blog/3/3_1_linear.png)  | ![]({{site.baseurl}}/assets/img/blog/3/3_2_nonlinear.png)

 Activation functions (generally) have functional form of $$f(u) = f(w^{T}{x} + b)$$, where $$u = {b} + \sum_{j=1}^{n} {w_j}\cdot{x_j} = w^{T}{x} + b$$, $$w = (w_1,w_2,.......w_n)$$ weight vector  and $$x= (x_1,x_2,.....x_n)$$ single training data vector

+This can be treated as linear combination of inputs, followed by a non-linear transformation.
+There are multitude of options available to  chose a non-linear transformation.
+Some of the prominent ones are as follows.

 #### 1. Sigmoid activation function